pkarsy/sshportfw/README.md

 ~/.config/sshportfw/forwardings.json
 ```

 It does not try to create it by itself.
-You can add entries for your
-devices in this file.

 A sample config follows so you can copy-paste and edit it.
 This config assumes a router at 10.5.2.1
 and the other LAN devices to have 10.5.2.X addresses.
-Also, we assume that local DNS is working, for example, kyocera or kyocera.lan resolve to the IP of the device.
+Also, we assume that local DNS is working, for example, router or router.lan resolve to 10.5.2.1.
 You can completely ignore DNS by using the IP addresses.
+So instead of "router" use "10.5.2.1"

 ```json
 [